leroy-merlin-br/garden/docs/components/scroll.md

 # Scroll
 <p class="lead">
-  The Scroll component jump the page to the specific element position
+  The Scroll component is responsible for scrolling the page to a specific element position.
 </p>

 ## Summary